-After the London program I had a semester's leave.
-Since one of the sociological hats I wear is the study of cities, I had earlier applied for and been awarded a six-month Fulbright Senior Scholar Research Fellowship to study Cairo.
-And so it happened that, in January 1990, our tiny troop decamped London for the Egyptian megalopolis.
+After the London program, I had a semester's leave.
+Since one of the sociological hats I wear is the study of cities, I had earlier applied for and been awarded a Fulbright Senior Scholar Research Fellowship so that I might study Cairo for six months.
+And so it happened that, in January of 1990, our tiny troop decamped London for the Egyptian megalopolis.
 But by then Ruskin had won me.
-My dear English friend, Alan Davis, once told me that the test of a great book was not that it intrigued but, rather, that it was a thunderclap.4 Using that description as criterion, looking back, I regard myself as having been, for many of the months of 1989 and 1990, in a mental thunderstorm like no other I had known.
-The result was that, between my dozens of interviews with remarkable Cairo's remarkable residents, I continued, as in London, to read Ruskin voraciously.
-Read him deep into the evenings on the miniature porch of our eleventh floor flat in the suburb of Mohandesseen above Cairo's always busy streets (from which vantage, glancing south, you could see the nightly light show at the pyramids flashing); read him on sunny benches near the Nile not far from the Fulbright office; read him crossing the desert in a rickety bus as the four Spates made their bumpy weekend way to Ras Mohammed, that projection at the tip of the Sinai Peninsula which affords, in the shimmering waters surrounding its Red Sea coast, the world's best snorkeling.5 And, as all this page-turning progressed, day-by-day, week-by-week, I felt myself being transformed: for good.
+My dear friend, Alan Davis, once told me that the test of a great book was not that it intrigued but, rather, that it was a thunderclap.
+Using that as criterion, looking back, I regard myself as having been, for many of the months of 1989 and 1990, in a mental thunderstorm like no other I had ever known.
+The result was that, between my dozens of interviews with remarkable Cairo's remarkable residents, I continued, as in London, to read Ruskin voraciously: read him deep into the evenings on the miniature porch of our eleventh floor flat in the suburb of Mohandesseen above Cairo's always busy streets (from which vantage, glancing south, you could see the nightly light show at the pyramids flashing); read him on sunny benches near the Nile not far from the Fulbright office; read him crossing the desert in a rickety bus as four Spates made their bumpy way on weekends to Ras Mohammed, that projection at the tip of the Sinai which affords, in the shimmering waters surrounding its Red Sea coast, the world's best snorkeling.
+And, as all this page-turning progressed, day-by-day, week-by-week, I felt myself being transformed: for good.